-Upon the completion of this offering, we will be a "controlled company" within the meaning of the corporate governance listing standards of the NYSE because GE will continue to own more than 50% of our outstanding common stock.
+We are a "controlled company" within the meaning of the corporate governance listing standards of the NYSE because GE continues to own more than 50% of our outstanding common stock.
 A "controlled company" may elect not to comply with certain corporate governance requirements of the NYSE.
-Consistent with this, the Master Agreement will provide that, so long as we are a "controlled company," we will elect not to comply with the requirements to have a majority of independent directors or to have the Nominating and Corporate Governance and Management Development and Compensation Committees of our board of directors consist entirely of independent directors.
-Upon completion of this offering, we expect that six of our nine directors, including one member of the board of directors' Nominating and Corporate Governance Committee and one member of the board of directors' Management Development and Compensation Committee, will not qualify as "independent directors" under the applicable listing standards of the NYSE.
-As a result, you will not have certain of the protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the NYSE.
+Consistent with this, the Master Agreement provides that, so long as we are a "controlled company," we will elect not to comply with the requirements to have a majority of independent directors or to have the Nominating and Corporate Governance and Management Development and Compensation Committees of our board of directors consist entirely of independent directors.
+Six of our nine directors, including one member of the board of directors' Nominating and Corporate Governance Committee and one member of the board of directors' Management Development and Compensation Committee, do not qualify as "independent directors" under the applicable listing standards of the NYSE.
+As a result, you will not benefit from certain of the protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the NYSE.